About me

 My path has me deeply inquiring and exploring what healthy culture can look like amidst the cultural disintegration of these times.
 I have committed myself to making a study of village mindedness, food system resiliency, and personal healing and I am passionate about how these 3 things converge to bring beauty and aliveness to the world.

 To my healing work, I bring my expertise as a Registered Acupuncturist and I hold a 4-years Masters degree in Traditional Chinese Medicine.
-I have been in private practice at Madrona Integrative Health clinic and practiced community acupuncture at Kokorocare TCM clinic on Salt Spring Island.
+I have run my private practice at Madrona Integrative Health clinic and practiced community acupuncture at Kokorocare TCM clinic on Salt Spring Island.

-More recently I have dived deeply into studies in psycho-therapeutic healing, through Gabor Maté's Compassionate Inquiry program, and Zachary Feder's Trans-Discplinary Healer Training program.
-I recently was trained in community Rites of Passage facilitation through Darcy Ottey and Shay Sloan's Rites and Responsibilities program.
+More recently I have dived deeply into studies in psycho-therapeutic healing, through Gabor Maté's Compassionate Inquiry program, and Zachary Feder's Trans-Discplinary Healer Training & Clinical Alchemy intensives.
+I trained in community Rites of Passage facilitation through Darcy Ottey and Shay Sloan's Rites and Responsibilities program.

 To learn more about my approach as a practitioner of integrative healing, please click here.